OhadRubin/minecraft-web-client/mc_pygame_controller/PYGAME_PLAN_MCP_MODE.md

 - ✅ Has all the math done in `self.current_stats`
 - ✅ Naturally captures human pause patterns

-**This solves 90% of the timing complexity!** Just add a callback to convert accumulated stats to MCP format.
+**This solves 90% of the timing complexity!** Just add execution callback to convert accumulated stats to MCP commands.

 ### 2. message_chain.py Already Has Everything
 The existing `message_chain.py` already has: